ZichengMa/zookeeper-rust-controller/README.md

 2023.4.24 -- almost finish all with_defaults() check    But immutable/mutable reference is not solved.

+### Supporot

+- [x] Create CRD ZookeeperCluster in k8s API
+- [x] Create ZookeeperCluster resources/API in k8s
+- [x] Controller detects a ZookeeperCluster resources has been created
+- [x] Test the state of current ZookeeperCluster

+### TODO

-TODO --  1.using client to modify ConfigMap, SateFulSet, Service 2. figure out how to connect zookeeper/ open zookeeper cluster 3. pull a container image
+- [ ] using client to modify ConfigMap, SateFulSet, Service
+- [ ] figure out how to connect zookeeper/ open zookeeper cluster
+- [ ] pull a container image

-Not Sure: 1.
+*Not Sure*: 1.
 Whether flags=0 in zk-Go means CreateMode::Persistent in zk-rust.
 2. What is storage.is_Zero() with_defaults for Persistence